ververica/flink-sql-cookbook/aggregations-and-analytics/09/09_cdc_materialized_view.md

 `docker-compose exec sql-client ./sql-client.sh`

-## How it Works
+## How it works

-The source table (`accident_claims`) is backed by the [`Flink CDC Postgres` connector](https://github.com/ververica/flink-cdc-connectors/wiki/Postgres-CDC-Connector), which reads the transaction log of the `postgres` database to continuously produce change events.
+The source table is backed by the [`Flink CDC Postgres` connector](https://github.com/ververica/flink-cdc-connectors/wiki/Postgres-CDC-Connector), which reads the transaction log of the `postgres` database to continuously produce change events.
 So, whenever there is an `INSERT`, `UPDATE` or `DELETE` operation in the `claims.accident_claims` table, it will be propagated to Flink.

 ```sql
 CREATE TABLE accident_claims (